caarlos0/gophercon-2025/slides.md

 )
 ```

-^ finally, we can use keyboard interactive challenges as well
+^ finally, we can use the less-known/common keyboard interactive challenges as well
-in this example, its 3 static questions, but you can do whatever you want, there. the bool array is whether to echo the response or not
+in this example, its 3 static questions, but you can do whatever you want, there.
+the bool array is whether to echo the response or not
 ln6 name & instruction

 ---